 Each fall, all students are enrolled in the Holy Childhood Association.
 As members, they are encouraged to pray for children in other parts of the world, and to support children who are in need of assistance.
 The HCA focuses on a specific region each year.
 The students organize several fundraising and educational activities to support the annual focus of the HCA.

 All students in Grades 7 and 8 are invited to participate in a Rome Tour which occurs over Spring Break on alternate years.
 This trip is aligned with the current MB Social Studies curriculum and explores our roots as Catholics as well as giving vibrancy to our Faith.
 It allow us to visit the homeland of our school Patron, St. Charles Borromeo, and enables students to further develop their leadership skills.
 More information will be provided throughout the year.
-Due to Covid-19 future scheduled tours have been postponed.
+Next scheduled tour is in 2025.

 Other Enrichment Opportunities